-The information below was originally Day 84, however it was moved to Day 91 in 2018, when new information surfaced through a document created by CanFASD which provided a framework for common messaging about Fetal Alcohol Spectrum Disorder.
-These messages replaced the original 2017 Days 82-83.
+The information below are Day 84 for the 2017 and 2018 99 Days journey, however it was moved to Day 91 in 2018, when new information surfaced through a document created by CanFASD which provided a framework for common messaging about Fetal Alcohol Spectrum Disorder.

 2017: Day 84 of 99 Days to 9/9 or FASDay continues looking at alcohol use.
 Over the last few days, we looked at drinking habits of Canadians and Americans, today we look at the use of alcohol, around the world, during pregnancy.

 Highlights below are from the study: Estimation of national, regional, and global prevalence of alcohol use during pregnancy and fetal alcohol syndrome by Svetlana Popova, PhD, Shannon Lange, MPH, Charlotte Probst, MSc, Gerrit Gmel, MSc, Prof Jürgen Rehm, PhD.
 Published in The Lancet Global Health, Volume 5, Issue 3.